 More about handling that anger

 Of course, you don’t need to shove all that anger deep within and pretend all is ok.
 Rant and rave if you want.
 Just not at a boss or coworker.
 Wait until you’re alone or with a trusted friend.
-Or go play Whack-a-Mole to work off some steam.
+Or a trusted therapist.
+Or even go play Whack-a-Mole to work off some steam safely.

-But also, remember that anger is a sign something is wrong and needs attention.
+But also, please know that anger is a sign something is wrong and needs attention.
 You can only ignore it so long.
-And the sooner you pay attention, the sooner you can start to find some solutions.
+And the sooner you pay attention, the sooner you can start to find some solutions that at least help lessen the anger.

 - Hold on to the anger for all it’s worth, wearing it like a bright red coat of armor.